top of page

 3. Plan Your Meals:

-5. Approach Sales with Caution:
+5. Approach Sales with Strategy, not Impulse:

 6. Learn the Tricks: